awsdocs/amazon-s3-userguide/doc_source/storage-inventory.md

 We recommend that you create a lifecycle policy that deletes old inventory lists\.
 For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

 The `s3:PutInventoryConfiguration` permission allows a user to both select all the metadata fields that are listed earlier for each object when configuring an inventory list and to specify the destination bucket to store the inventory\.
 A user with read access to objects in the destination bucket can access all object metadata fields that are available in the inventory list\.
-To restrict access to an inventory report, see [Restricting access to an Amazon S3 Inventory report](example-bucket-policies.md#example-bucket-policies-use-case-10)\.
+To restrict access to an inventory report, see [Grant permissions for S3 Inventory and S3 analytics](example-bucket-policies.md#example-bucket-policies-s3-inventory-1)\.

 ### Inventory consistency<a name="storage-inventory-contents-consistency"></a>